castratton/uafR/README.md

 ## Objective

-An R package that automates GC/LC-MS processing.
+An R package that automates GC-MS processing.

 ## Installation